KitSutliff/capstone/README.md

         - elements that are shared between the sources
         - elements that are unique to each list

-2) Visualization of elements shared across both lists versus those unique to each list.
+2) Color coded dynamic animated visualization of elements shared across both lists versus those unique to each list.